Hunting License in Ohio- Steps to Buy Your OH Hunters License

 Ohio Resident Licenses

-A resident is a person who has lived in Pennsylvania for at least 6 months.
+A resident is a person who has lived in Ohio for at least 6 months.
 All Ohio residents must purchase a resident hunting license.

 Ohio residents born on or before December 31, 1937, are eligible for a free hunting license and free game permits.
 Ohio residents who are age 66 or older and who were born on or after January 1, 1938, are eligible for reduced-cost licenses and permits.